Music Business & Management - full-time top-up BA (Hons) Degree

-Classes and project work in small groups in our own music business hub run inside our extensive, world-class studio complex, providing a busy music ecosystem and work experience opportunities, supplemented by a series of visiting lectures from prominent music industry figures, including record labels, publishers, artist managers, music lawyers and performing artists across all genres, including many MET alumni.
+Classes and project work in small groups in our own music business hub office run inside our extensive, world-class studio complex, providing a busy music ecosystem and work experience.
+The course is supplemented by a weekly series of lectures and workshops with prominent visiting music industry figures, including record labels, publishers, artist managers, music lawyers and performing artists across all genres, including many successful MET alumni.

 Music Business students have full access to our outstanding sound studios, as well as an office dedicated to music industry projects.
 Students receive a digital copy of Music Week each week, and can access a range of current industry books and publications - and further essential industry-related IT equipment and software in the music department and in our fully equipped libraries.

 For Event Management, we have excellent relationships with a host of south coast venues, as well as our own theatre spaces on campus.

 We have excellent relationships with industry figures at all major labels, music publishers, promoters, the media (including the BBC), music distributors and the streaming services.